 This section includes instructions about configuring your device.
-If you want to learn more about how certain features work, go to Learn more on page 43.
+If you want to learn more about how certain features work, go to .

 Adjust the focus faster with focus recall areas

 To save the focus settings at a specific pan/tilt range, add a focus recall area.
 Each time the camera moves into that area it recalls the previously saved focus.
 It's enough to cover half of the focus recall area in the live view.